Russian governor says Ukrainian 'saboteurs' crossed border, Ukraine credits partisans | Law-Order

 Russian governor says Ukrainian 'saboteurs' crossed border, Ukraine credits partisans

 The Telegram channel Baza, which has links to Russia's security services, published aerial footage apparently showing a Ukrainian armoured vehicle advancing on the Graivoron border checkpoint.
-However, reports dried up late in the day as the governor, Vyacheslav Gladkov, imposed a special regime allowing authorities to clamp down on movement and communications.
+Reports dried up late in the day, however, as governor Vyacheslav Gladkov imposed a special regime allowing authorities to clamp down on movement and communications.

 The governor of Russia's Belgorod region said on Monday that a Ukrainian "sabotage group" had entered Russian territory in the Graivoron district bordering Ukraine and was being repelled by Russian forces.

-However, reports dried up late in the day as the governor, Vyacheslav Gladkov, imposed a special regime allowing authorities to clamp down on movement and communications.
+Reports dried up late in the day, however, as governor Vyacheslav Gladkov imposed a special regime allowing authorities to clamp down on movement and communications.
 Kremlin spokesman Dmitry Peskov said President Vladimir Putin had been informed, and that work was under way to drive out the "saboteurs", the state-run RIA Novosti news agency reported.

 Gladkov said on Telegram that the Russian army, border guards, presidential guard and the FSB security service were involved in the operation.
 He said at least eight people had been wounded and three houses and an administrative building damaged.
 Later, in a briefing streamed on social media, he said a large part of the local population had left, either in buses or their own vehicles, and that he had imposed a "counter-terrorist operation" regime.